ereyec/Breadboard-3D/README.md

 Prefix the voltage source with ````-v````.

-Resistors, capacitors, and diodes need no prefix.
-3-lead elements and jumper wires are not supported at this time.
+Only resistors, capacitors, and diodes are supported, 3-lead elements are not supported at this time.

+Jumper wire connections are currently in development.
+As of now, they only connect IC pin nodes to either vcc or ground.
+Because they haven't been extensively tested, there may be some redundant connections or inaccuracies.
+Make sure you check the connections are correct before building your breadboard.